robweber/ha-betabrite-sign/README.md

 ## Templating

 There are a handful of custom functions and filters available to use in local Jinja templates, outside of the built in ones.
-These can be used in MQTT templates, update templates or active queue templates.
+These can be used with variables that support templates, update templates or active queue templates.

 ### Functions